jlevy/og-equity-compensation/README.md

   There are also special rules that enable you to rollover gain on qualified small business stock you have held for less than five years.
   Stock received on the exercise of options can qualify for the Section 1202 stock benefit.
+  - 🚧 Definition, links, and expansion on this.
+    Qualified small business stock?
+    What’s that?
+Is that any stock in a small business?
+    How small?
+When does exercising qualify for this benefit?
+    When doesn’t it?

 ## Taxes on Stock and Options